Rohnnam/Rohnnam/README.md

 ## What I'm Working On

-**ARIA** — An anomaly detection system for aircraft dynamics using Neural CDEs and operator learning.
+**ARIA**:  An anomaly detection system for aircraft dynamics using Neural CDEs and operator learning.
 Deployed with Docker.
 Detects subtle faults in flight data that traditional systems miss.

 (Earlier work: LLM safety detection, physics-informed medical imaging, transformer architectures)